 Pilzer agrees: “The greatest opportunities today are to go into business for yourself as an entrepreneur.”

 “Can you imagine the possibilities for yourself, in your business and your home, if you could become excited by the opportunities created by this recession?”
-Mel Robbins asks.
+Robbins asks.
 “How different would your life be?
 What a game changer.”

-We’ve all been affected by the recession in one way or another, so finding a reason to start your own business is as easy as turning on the news.
+We’ll all be affected by the recession in one way or another, so finding a reason to start your own business is as easy as turning on the news.
 But why not turn off the negative messages and start focusing on your positive plan for the future?
 When you are in control of your income source and your time investment, your money goes further, your attitude is better and your future is more secure.

 You’ve always wanted to be your own boss.
 So what are you waiting for?
 Stop telling yourself that it’s too late or that you’re underqualified.
 Stop listening to people who tell you that it’s the wrong time, and instead, pay attention to the experts who say that now is the best time to start a business.
 With your passion and the willingness to work hard, you can bring your dream to life.
 Now is the time to take control of your destiny.

 This article was published in June 2009 and has been updated.
 Photo by Vadym Pastukh/Shutterstock